ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-exchange relates that a young
-gentleman happening to sit at church
-in a pew adjoining one in which sat a
-young lady, for whom he conceived a
-sudden and violent passion, was desir­
-ous of entering into a courtship on the
-spot, but the place not suiting a forma
-declaration the exigency of the case
-suggested the following plan: He
-politely handed his fair neighbor a Bible
-(open) with a pin stuck in the follow­
-ing text, Second Epistle of St. John,
-ver«?e 5: &quot;And now I beseech thee, lady,
-not as though I wrote a new command­
-ment unto thee, but that which we had
-from the beginning, that we love one
 another.&quot; She returned it, pointing
 to the second chapter of Ruth, verse
 20: &quot;Then she fell on her face, and